-Allotments and auto-payments are a great option for recurring expenses that will always be the same amount.
-The perfect example of this is a set loan like a car or house payment.
-You can be sure that these payments will remain constant, and if you ever feel like paying down sooner, you can increase the amount or do a one-time additional payment.
+Allotments are a great option for recurring expenses that will always be the same amount.
+Some examples include healthcare premiums, retirement contributions or mortgage payments.
+You can be sure that these expenses will remain constant, and it's always an option to increase the amount or make a one-time additional payment.

-It may be beneficial to set up automatic payments through individual companies for expenses like utilities and phone bills.
+Setting up automatic payments through individual companies for expenses like utilities and phone bills may be beneficial.
 That way, the correct amount will be taken out every month, no matter what.